 What actually happened on Nanga Parbat has been a mystery ever since.
-Reinhold claims his brother was suffering from altitude sickness, and that the two were separated, with Gunther never to be seen again.
-Other members of the team have accused Reinhold of being too ambitious, saying that he left his own brother on the mountain to further his own climbing career and to seek glory for himself.
+Reinhold claims his brother was suffering from altitude sickness and that the two were separated, with Gunther never to be seen again.
+Other team members have accused Reinhold of being too ambitious, saying that he left his own brother on the mountain to further his own climbing career and seek glory for himself.

-In July of last year, Gunther’s body was at long last found on the slopes of Nanga Parbat, but does it hold any clues to where or how the younger Messner brother died?
+In July of last year, Gunther’s body was at long last found on Nanga Parbat’s slopes, but does it hold any clues to where or how the younger Messner brother died?
 Has it quieted the debate surrounding the tragedy?
 No, not really.
 But Outside Magazine has posted an excellent article on the entire story.
 Click here to read the latest news on the Messner Saga.